xlnwel/cv/algo/sagan/README.md

 ## Monitor Training

-To monitor your training info, please open tensorboard with `--logdir=logs`
+To monitor your training info, please open tensorboard with `tensorboard --logdir=logs`

 ## References